 You'll LOVE this Beyond Meat chili because it's:

-- WAY too good to be so easy
+- Way too delicious to be so easy

-- and versatile!
-Adjust the spiciness, add different veggies, use Impossible instead of Beyond Meat.
+- Versatile!
+Easily adjust the spiciness, include different veggies, use Impossible instead of Beyond Meat.
 It's totally up to you!

 Jump to: